aledecicco/english-programming-language/docs/syntax.md

 ```
 Here, both `if-else` clauses do the same thing, printing `a` if it is greather than or equal to `b`, and `b` otherwise.
 However, the simple form has some restrictions.
 It must be written in a single line, and it can only contain one sentence in its simple form.
 The `let` expression is excluded from this, and can only be used at the top level of a function definition.
 Also note that the placement of commas is very important.

 The block form doesn't have those restrictions, and can contain as many sentences as necessary in any form.
-Note that the header must be followed by a colon.
 In both froms, the `if` clause must be followed by an `else` clause, and in block form the conditions must be followed by a colon.

 ### When and unless
 The sentence `when` is the same as an `if-else` but without the `else` block.
 The sentence `unless` is the same as a `when` but with its condition negated.
 Here are two equivalent examples: